ni/systemlink-operations-handbook/handbook/network-security/network-security.md

     - Refer to [**NI Web Server**](#ni-web-server) for details on configuring encrypted communication.

 - **Targets**
-    - Targets are Windows and Linux RT systems who software and configuration are managed by SystemLink.
+    - Targets are Windows and Linux RT systems whose software and configuration are managed by SystemLink.
     - Software configuration occurs via the [SaltStack Transport Protocol](https://docs.saltproject.io/en/latest/topics/transports/).
         - Refer to [**Target to SystemLink Communication**](#target-to-systemlink-communication) for details regarding how SystemLink encrypts this communication.
     - File, tag, test, and asset data are published to the SystemLink application server over HTTPS.